wrex/ganbarometer-svelte/README.md

 ## TODO

+- Create new markup for ganbarometer (spinner, review-days input, nav, ...)

 - Wire everything up to fetch without caching (add caching later)

 - Modify settings to use vest instead of yup, and eliminate forms library.